prikhi/pencil/docs/source/reference/behaviours.rst

 Visibility
 ----------

-This behaviour is used to assign value to "visibility" and "display" attribute of the target object
+This behaviour is used to assign value to the "visibility" and "display" attributes of the target object.

 Target object
 ^^^^^^^^^^^^^

-All kind of objects.
+Any object.

 XML Syntax
 ^^^^^^^^^^